isabella232/bas-style-kit/README.md

 Less is a CSS pre-processor and therefore has to be compiled down to CSS before it can be used within a browser.

-Less compilation and post-processing steps are performed using `gulp less`.
+Less compilation and any further processing steps are performed using `gulp less-min`.

 This task will: